-Tighten Your Belt and Invest What You Save
+Tighten Your Belt to Invest What You Save

 There’s also the question of freeing up money—and yes, we’ll spare you the speech about the daily Bigbucks latte.
 Big decisions, as well as small ones, can free up money, though some are hard to overlook.
 If you choose to take a job in San Francisco, for example, you’ll probably get paid more—but you’re also going to pay more in rent.
 A lot more.

-Statistics compiled by RadPad, the mobile apartment search and rent payment provider, show that the city of the Golden Gate requires golden coffers just to find a place to hang your hat.
+Statistics compiled by RadPad—a mobile apartment search and rent payment provider—show that the city of the Golden Gate requires golden coffers just to find a place to hang your hat.

-Entry-level workers will spend 79 percent of their incomes on rent in San Francisco and in New York, you’ll spend 77 percent of your entry level income on nothing fancy: a one-bedroom apartment going for the median price of $3,000 a month.
+Entry-level workers will spend 79% of their incomes on rent in San Francisco and in New York, you’ll spend 77% of your entry-level income on nothing fancy: a one-bedroom apartment going for the median price of $3,000 a month.

 Some of this also means creatively thinking about the expenses you already have in terms of rate of return.
 If you hire an accountant to do your taxes, for example, someone with more resources and a greater skill set may be able to snag you a bigger refund, which could more than pay for an increased hourly rate.
 And if you're in the position to refinance student loans at a lower interest rate, you'll be putting much more money back in your pocket over the long haul.